alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_02-UML_Diagrams/06-167/06-167_UML_Activity_Diagram_Elements.md

 ## 1. Introduction to Activity Diagrams

-UML Activity Diagra**ms are behavioral diagrams that illustrate the flow of activities within a system or process**.
+UML Activity Diagrams are **behavioural diagrams that illustrate the flow of activities within a system or process**.

 They provide a **visual representation of workflows**, business processes, and algorithmic logic, making them essential tools for system analysis and design.